scorpion2000/project_vintigo/README.md

 Q: Sale prices are incredibly low in the VINTIGO base?

 A: VINTIGO does not need the money, and they are generally not interested in buying and selling stuff.
 Because of this, sale prices are low, and buy prices are really high.

+Q: The Phoenix Regime is underpowered compared to the Vintigos?!

+A: Yes.
+They scavanged what they could find in a post apocalyptic eastern europe, and they are only willing to depart with their average stuff.
+You might see some Phoenix Regime soldiers using better guns and vehicles compared to what they offer you at their shops.
+Do not forget, both the Vintigos and the Phoenix Regime consideres you as mercenaries, making good gear prices go really high or outright unavailable.

+Q: Are there planes in this gamemode?

+A: No, but we do have helicopters!

+Q: Can we fully join a side?

+A: No. While the gamemode calls you a mercenary, you can always call yourself loyal, and a soldier of your choosed side.
+It's all in the roleplay!

+Q: It's really hard to find good loot!
+Are there any special conditions for good loot to appear?

+A: No. Loot is meant to be generally scarce.
+Scavangers have looted and sold most things to either factions.
+Finding gear is easy, finding GOOD gear is difficult.

+Q: Do military vehicles spawn, or am I just unlucky?

+A: Military vehicles do spawn, but their numbers are much lower than your average vehicle.
+Not only that, but heavily armored or gunned vehicles are really rare.

+Q: Is there base building in this gamemode?

+A: Sort of.
+You'll be able to create a "hideout" where you can stash your loot, and get a virtual garage with it.
+While we value hoarding good gear for resupply purpuses, it is generally not the point of the gamemode to build a base.